canonical/pi-gadget/README.md

-# Raspberry Pi Gadget Snap
+# Raspberry Pi 2 Gadget Snap

-This repository contains the official gadget snap for the Raspberry Pi 2
+This repository contains the official Ubuntu Core gadget snap for the Raspberry Pi 2.

 ## Gadget Snaps